FelixPetriconi/future_proposal/proposal.md

     calculateTheAnswer.then( QtMainLoopExecutor{}, [this](int a) { _theAnswerDisplayField.setValue(a); } );
 ~~~

-Here the first future shall be executed on the default executor, which we think should be the systems thread pool.
+Here the first future shall be executed on the default executor, which we think should be the system's thread pool.
 And then the continuation shall run on an executor that schedules all tasks to be executed within the Qt main loop.

 ## Joins

-As it is specified in the C++17 TS, there should be joins like when_all and when_any.
-But as already pointed out above the attached function object should take its arguments per value.
+As it is specified in the C++17 TS, there should be joins as when_all and when_any.
+But as already pointed out above the attached function object should take its arguments per value and not by future<T>.

-Now it would be possible with the support of cancellation of futures that in case of a single failing future for a when_all, all not started futures are cancelled, because the when_all cannot be fullfilled any more.
+Now it would be possible with the support of cancellation of futures that in case of a single failing future for a when_all, all not started futures are cancelled, because the overall when_all cannot be fullfilled any more.
 The same is valid for a when_any.
 So as soon as one future is fullfilled, all other non started futures could be cancelled.

 7) Ideally this is all paired with a rich standard tasking system, and forms the basis for a rich channel system for use with co-routines.